erdaltsksn/random/.github/CONTRIBUTING.md

 ## Thanks

-Thank you to all who have contributed in this great project.
+Thank you to all who have contributed to this great project.